 This garden, near the common pavilion, is a small-scale replicable and educational edible garden.
 It includes vegetables, fruit and herbs, bug-friendly and beneficial plants, medicinal plants, a compost bin, worm farm and an insect hotel.
 To see what's on and to sign up for one of our workshops, head here.

 Our four hens, Mavis, Myrtle, Minty and Annie, are ex-factory farm hens, rescued and nursed to health by NSW Hen Rescue and adopted by Pocket City Farms.
 As well as being friendly girls, they serve a very important function on our farm.
 They feed on the scraps from the farm and in return give us their poo which we add to our compost.
 This helps us maintain a nutrient-rich closed-loop system.
 The girls are cared for by us and our Chicken Carers community group.
-For more info on getting involved with this, visit our volunteer page.
+For more info on getting involved with this, send us an email.

 Want to support and eat from your local farmers?
-We sell a bumper harvest of veg, fruit and herbs from our farm and other local organic farmers, plus honey from local beekeepers, preserves, tea, beeswax wraps, and other great things to eat, grow and use at our farm stall, every Saturday 9am-1pm, at the site entrance.
-Plus, online orders for pick-up through our online store. // NOTE: Our farm stall is closed for the winter months - our online store is still open for trade.
+We sell a bumper harvest of veg, fruit and herbs from our farm and other local organic farmers, plus honey from local beekeepers, preserves, tea, beeswax wraps, and other great things to eat, grow and use at our farm stall, at Erskineville Farmers Market, every Saturday 9am-2pm.
+You can also buy through our online store for pick-up from our farm most days of the week.

 Eat free from the community food forest.
 We have planted out our street verge with edibles that will soon grow into a lush 180m2 food forest to provide free food for local residents.
 This garden is now managed by the volunteer PCF Food Forest Carers community group.
 For more info on joining the group and taking part in monthly working bees, head here.